 - 2 tsp Kosher salt

 - 1 tbsp Garam Masala for garnish (optional)

-- Roughly chop 1 onion and place in the food processor along with the red chilis, garlic and ginger.
+- Roughly chop ½ the onion and place in the food processor along with the red chilis, garlic, and ginger.
 Process until a paste forms.
-Cut the other onion into ¼ slices and rinse, drain, and put in a bowl for later.Cut meat into 1½ chunks, if not already cubed.
+Cut remaining onion into ¼ slices and rinse, drain, and put in a bowl for later.Cut meat into 1½ chunks, if not already cubed.
 Dry on paper towels.
 Put water on burner to boil if cooking using the traditional method.

 - Heat ghee in the large skillet or wok over medium.
 Add onion mixture and fry 3 minutes.
-Add cardamom pods, chili pepper, cumin, coriander, and turmeric.
+Add cardamom, chili pepper, cumin, coriander, and turmeric.
 Stir to form a paste.